daniil30239487562/Lunar-Pack/README.md

-Choose a file that you need, You have to accept lunar client agreements and Dortaina
+Choose a file that you need, You have to accept lunar client agreements and Dortaina agreements WARNING: Opencore File is only for coffelake and whiskeylake its not for lunar client its to install mac os its just a bundle to  install mac os easily.